Das ist alles von der Kunstfreiheit gedeckt: Content

-As the title indicates, the song is about artistic freedom.
-It is continually being referred to while calling attention to the Neue Rechte, a right-wing movement in Germany, antisemitism, and racism.
+As the title indicates, the song is about artistic freedom, which is continually referenced while calling attention to the Neue Rechte, a right-wing movement in Germany, antisemitism, and racism.

 The first two verses are written in Konjunktiv, a grammatical mood with which the speakers distance themselves from what they say.
 The effect is reinforced by the introduction "mal ganz spekulativ" (English: "entirely theoretical").

 Content-wise, advocates of conspiracy theories and right-wing ideologies are being criticised.
 The author names Jürgen Elsässer, Götz Kubitschek, Ken Jebsen and Alexander Gauland.

 In the chorus, the legitimacy of these criticisms is satirically underlined: "Juristisch wär' die Grauzone erreicht / Doch vor Gericht machte ich es mir wieder leicht / Zeig mich an und ich öffne einen Sekt / Das ist alles von der Kunstfreiheit gedeckt" (English: "Legally, this would be in the grey area / but in court, I'd choose an easy way out / report me to the police and I'll open a bottle of prosecco / this is within the realms of artistic freedom").

 The second verse alludes to Kurt Tucholsky's poem Rosen auf den Weg gestreut from 1931.